Trade quiet nights for neon lights, world-class entertainment, and hotels so massive you’ll need a map - Las Vegas is pure “extra” in the best way.

 How long does it take to fly to Las Vegas?

-What's the time difference between the UK and Las Vegas?
+What's the time difference between the UK/Ireland and Las Vegas?

-The local time in Las Vegas is eight hours behind the UK.
+The local time in Las Vegas is eight hours behind the UK/Ireland, so don't forget to update your watch and electronics, or you're gonna be in for a very confusing trip.